eweitnauer/gm-api/quickstart.md

 To check the state of the whole derivation, you can iterate over its rows array (`der.rows`), look at the model in each row (`der.rows[0].model`), and get an ascii representation (`der.rows[0].model.to_ascii()`).

-Here is a code example that listens to change events on all derivations on a canvas and shows a "Success" textbox when any of the derivations reaches the state "x=1".
+Here is a code example that listens to change events on all derivations on a canvas and shows a "Success" notice when any of the derivations reaches the state "x=1".
 Add these lines the the end of the `initCanvas` function in the code above.

 ```js
   canvas.model.on('el_changed', function(evt) {